pardeep-crypto/Induction-Programme-/README.md

 <img width="400" height="400" alt="17548222973172425414086547782753" src="https://github.com/user-attachments/assets/bde1e6cd-717e-4879-836b-7743109b8dbd" />

 ⚪️After this 5th and Last Day of induction program will be ended.🔚

 ## 🔴I Really Enjoyed This Induction Programe A Lot.
-With The Enjoyment I learned very other  importantant things about our life.
+With The Enjoyment I learned very other  importantant things about our life.I Thanks A Lot To Our Principal Sir And HOD Mrs Harpreet Mam For Oragnize This Kind Amazing  Induction Programe.